simith/python_for_everyone/exercises/EXERCISE-001.md

 The lowest score is: ___

 ### Hint:
-Use a variable to store max and min values
+Use a variable to store max and min values.
 Iterate through the list to find the highest and lowest player scores.